 - Questions about what procedure would be best to address their particular condition and concerns

-At the conclusion of the consultation and examination, these questions and more should have been addressed and an agreement and understanding between the surgeon and patient should be developed.
-Only after understanding the goals and needs of each individual patient can a cosmetic surgeon make a recommendation unique to that patient in an attempt to achieve as many of their goals as possible.
-In general, most of the patients we see prefer a great-looking result with minimal scarring, downtime, and pain and would prefer not to have the risk of a surgical incision and general anesthesia.
+At the conclusion of the consultation and examination, these questions and more should have been addressed, and an agreement and understanding between the surgeon and patient should be developed.
+Only after understanding the goals and needs of each individual patient can a cosmetic surgeon make a recommendation unique to that patient to achieve as many of their goals as possible.
+In general, most of the patients we see prefer a great-looking result with minimal scarring, downtime, and pain and would prefer not to have the risk of a long surgical incision and general anesthesia.

-All things being equal, many of our patients evaluating their options for a tummy tuck in the Spokane area, choose the minimally invasive Smartlipo procedure and are glad they did.
+All things being equal, many of our patients evaluating their options, choose the minimally invasive Smartlipo procedure and are glad they did.
 In some cases, a tummy tuck is recommended, while in others, neither is recommended.
-Contact us for a complimentary consultation and opinion on the best option for you.
+We’re happy to talk with you about your options.
+Contact us online for a complimentary consultation or call us at (208) 676-8346.

 Leave a Reply